SRI-CSL/sri-glibc-malloc/hlibc-twinned/README.md

 ## 5. Developing

-When developing 3. and 4. can be combined by doing:
+When developing, 3 and 4 can be combined by doing:

 ```
 make